andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Security</h4>
 On the subject of those prop guns everyone calls "toys," we had a minor emergency in the days leading up to the performance.
-The toys we use are relatively life-like rifles & pistols.
+The toys we rehearsed with were relatively life-like rifles & pistols.
+Just a few days before opening night Mark received a call that the powers that be had decided to outlaw the guns from the performance.
+Whether that be the Nasher or Duke or the Durham police we don't know we just know that

+About 20 minutes before one of the performances I was walking back to the green room